technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 25 - Using Omnichannel historical analytics dashboard and Customer Service historical dashboard.md

 generated](./media/media24/image5.png)

-You have tabs for each category – **Conversation, Queue, Agent, Bot and Topic.** You can click on each tab to explore each category.
+You have tabs for each category – **Conversation, Queue, Agent, Bot and Topics.** You can click on each tab to explore each category.

-**Conversation** - The Conversation dashboard gives you a broad overview of the customer service experience in your organization.
+-    **Conversation** - The Conversation dashboard gives you a broad overview of the customer service experience in your organization.
 It uses AI to surface insights into the topics that generate the highest volume and the topics that are emerging with the fastest increase in volume.

 Conversation dashboard in Omnichannel for Customer Service.